Joshark/archipelago-sms/docs/setup_en.md

 2. Open your SMSClient, making sure to launch it only after you've launched Super Mario Sunshine and are waiting in the File Select.
 In the server page, there will be a port number.
 Copy this port number into the top of your SMSClient.
    - The field should read `archipelago.gg:<port number>`
 3. Once you have loaded into the game, the client should log that Dolphin has been connected.
-Click the `Connect` button at the top of the LMClient.
+Click the `Connect` button at the top of the SMSClient.
 If the port number is correct, you are now connected and ready to play!

 ### Play the game